 For all the reasons that we’ve already discussed,soon after eating that donut you’re going to be feeling pretty rough.

 Plus now your muscles and liver have topped up their glycogen stores to capacity.

 Remember the cavemen?
 This store of glycogen is what they used when the mammoth had been eaten and it would be days before they caught another one.

 So, if you’re not a caveman, those donuts (now glycogen) will end up stored as fat in your fat cells.

 Those are the cells that are making your clothes too tight, and might even be (probably already are ) causing you some health issues.

 And here’s the thing: The feel good factor that you get with a carb hit is very short lived.
-Before you’ve even finished digesting your snack you’ll feel sluggish, tired or thirsty, and ready to eat all over again.
+Before you’ve even finished digesting your snack you’ll feel sluggish, tired or thirsty.

 Ever notice how one donut makes you want another?
 This is part of the reason why.

 The other reason is that we are programmed to go after sugar.
 There was a time when sugar was really only around when it was summer and fruits were ripe on the trees.

 Time to do a bit of fat storing for the rough winter ahead, so we are designed to go after that fruit and eat what we could.
 Yeah I know, times have changed…